scribe-security/docs/docs/CLI/valint/README.md

 ## Support

-If you'd like help with deploying or using Valint, or you have an issue or a feature request, please [Contact-us](https://scribesecurity.com/contact-us/) By email or Slack.
+If you'd like help with deploying or using Valint, or you have an issue or a feature request, [Contact-us](https://scribesecurity.com/contact-us/) By email or Slack.

 If you are reporting an issue, please include:

-- the version of the pipe
+- the version of the Tool (`valint --version`)
-- relevant logs and error messages
+- relevant logs and error messages (`valint .. -vv`)
 - steps to reproduce